 Actors: GOLD SOUTHFIELD

-Sign up for Threat Detection Marketplace to gain access to 100,000+ curated cross-tool detection and response algorithms tailored to the SIEM & XDR stack in use.
+Sign up for Threat Detection Marketplace to gain access to 100,000+ curated cross-tool detection and response algorithms tailored to the SIEM & XDR stack in use and aligned with MITRE ATT&CK methodology.
 Keen to engage in threat hunting activities and craft your own detection content?
 Join our first-ever Bounty Program and help make threat detection easier, faster, and simpler together!